When deciding where to stay in Cinque Terre it is important to understand that each village has its own beauty and character.

 The town is split into two sections.
 There is a smaller beach, the ferry wharf, and a handful of streets with outstanding food.

-The other side has the larger beach, train station, and is a bit more chaotic.
+The other side has a larger beach, train station, and is a bit more chaotic.

 A pedestrian tunnel joins the two, or you can go the coastal route which involves a bit of climbing, but the views are worthwhile.